andresreibel/srtGenerator/README.md

 ### Translation Process

 1. **Audio Extraction**: Converts video to audio using ffmpeg
-2. **Transcription**: Uses OpenAI's Whisper API to transcribe audio in the source language
+2. **Transcription with Auto-detection**: Uses OpenAI's Whisper API to automatically detect and transcribe audio
-3. **Translation** (if needed): Translates text to the target language using GPT-3.5 Turbo
+3. **Translation**: Translates text to the target language using GPT-3.5 Turbo
 4. **Timestamp Adjustment**: Adjusts subtitle durations based on text length
 5. **Validation**: Checks for overlapping subtitles and other issues